 Transmission: EHV is spread from horse to horse through contact with nasal discharge or spread as aerosol droplets.
 Horses can also contract the virus by coming into contact with contaminated surfaces such as stalls, water, feed, tack, and transport vehicles.
-Humans can spread the virus from horse to horse through contaminated hands, clothing and equipment.
+Humans can spread the virus from horse to horse through contaminated hands and clothing.

 Frequency: EHV-1 and EHV-4 are common causes of mild respiratory disease in foals and young horses and EHV-4 occasionally causes abortion in mares.
-Equine Herpesvirus Myeloencephalitis (EHM), the neurologic form of EHV-1, is comparatively rare.
+Equine Herpesvirus Myeloencephalitis (EHM), the neurologic form of EHV-1, is rare.

 Incubation period: Ranges from 2 to 10 days.
-Horses can shed the virus during the incubation period, before they develop clinical signs.
+Infected horses shed the virus during the incubation period.